GameTracer.jl

 Arguments

-• rng::AbstractRNG: Random number generator used when the default ray is used.
+• rng::AbstractRNG = Random.GLOBAL_RNG: Random number generator used to randomly generate the default ray.

-• lnmfreq::Integer = 3: Frequency parameter.
-A Local Newton Method subroutine will be run every LNMFreq steps to decrease accumulated errors.
+• lnmfreq::Integer = 3: Frequency of local newton method (LNM) corrections.
+An LNM subroutine will be run every lnmfreq steps to decrease accumulated errors.

-• lnmmax::Integer = 10: Maximum number of iterations within the LNM algorithm.
+• lnmmax::Integer = 10: Maximum number of iterations within the LNM subroutine.

-• lambdamin::Real = -10.0: Minimum lambda value.
-The equilibrium search terminates if lambda falls below this value.
+• lambdamin::Real = -10.0: Minimum value for the continuation parameter $\lambda$.
+The equilibrium search terminates if $\lambda$ falls below this value.
 Must be negative.

 Returns

-• res::GNMResult{N}: Result object containing information about the computed equilibria.
+• res::GNMResult: Result object containing information about the computed equilibria. res.NEs contains a vector of N tuples of mixed actions, one for each equilibrium.

 Examples

-Consider the following 2x2x2 game with 9 Nash equilibria from McKelvey and McLennan (1996):
+Consider the following 2x2x2 game from McKelvey and McLennan (1996), which is known to have 9 Nash equilibria:

 julia> using GameTheory, GameTracer, Random